 This visual style directly influences the complexity and the expectations of the animation.
 Working side-by-side with the animation strategy, the style can help to refine some early directions and vice-versa.

-- The strategy can define an animation piece as being character-based but without a preference for the animation style — cut out or cel — for those characters.
-When the Art Director starts working with the team to design the visuals of those characters, their directions will set the tone for the animation style.
+The strategy can define an animation piece as being character-based but without a preference for the animation style — cut out or cel — for those characters.
+When the Art Director starts working with the team to design the visuals for those characters, their directions will set the tone for the animation style.

-- On the other hand, if the strategy sets the animation style to be cut-out (based on budget, timing, or target definition) the style of those characters should follow a structure that will allow the animation technique to work.
+On the other hand, if the strategy sets the animation style to be cut out (based on budget, timing, or target definition), the style of those characters should follow a structure that will allow the animation technique to work.